Laughing with and because of Deerhounds

 Brandir still fits on lap.

-Brandir is nC16ow seven and a half months young and is always amazed that everything is so shrinking.
+Brandir is now seven and a half months young and is always amazed that everything is so shrinking.
 First he could walk under the table now he puts his head on the table.
 He clearly enjoys that he can observe everything better and I wait for the moment he picks things from the table or the countertop.
-Until now he is very obedient, only picks up old newspapers from the bucket for makinIMG_8552 (699x800)g fire and has only demolished his or Calhoun’s toys.
+Until now he is very obedient, only picks up old newspapers from the bucket for making fire and has only demolished his or Calhoun’s toys.
 He is good at rip out eyelets and destroying beeps.

 At Sonja Bernice has discovered the wooden furniture and this is a bit at work.
 Hopefully Brandir will not do this.
 What Brandir still likes to do is lie on the lap.
 A few months ago this was for a long time, which was getting shorter and now it’s happy for Simon just a few minutes because Brandir now weighs 33 pounds!
 But it still needs to be here every night.
 It is hoped for Simon that Brandir will at some point see that he is too big for it!